TillMeineke/TillMeineke/README.md

 - ⚡ Fun fact: ...
 -->

-### Data Analyst with a degree in biochemistry / molecular biology and future Data Scientist / Machine Learning Engineer
+### Data Analyst with a degree in biochemistry / molecular biology, Data Scientist and future Machine Learning Engineer

 As an experienced Data Analyst and future Data Scientist / MLE known for cost effective highperformance-technology solutions, I fulfill challenging business demands.